-An important area of work during the year has been to complete the seven new compliance standards incorporated into the revised Code for Sports Governance as well as remaining compliant, within our limited resources, with the existing requirements.
-Following on from our submission we received confirmation of our compliance with the revised Code in June this year.
-This work remains ongoing, a key aim being to ensure we remain an eligible body in terms of accessing public funds to support the sport and enabling our affiliates to do likewise.
+A particular area of our ongoing work is remaining compliant with the Code for Sports Governance as well as the new compliance requirements of the current funding round to include the Ann Craft Trust adult safeguarding compliance process and the UK Anti-Doping Assurance Framework.
+This work remains ongoing, is executed with a limited resource with a key aim being to ensure we remain an eligible body in terms of accessing public funds to support and develop the sport and enabling our affiliates to do likewise.